Do you know your business?

 We live in a world today that is changing very rapidly.
 Think how much smartphones have changed our lives.
 I no longer use a telephone book to find contact information.
 I receive and send text and emails that travel all over the world in an instant.
 We have a tremendous mismatch between the writing of our prehistoric brains and the complex opportunities and challenges of modern life.

-Advertisers, politicians, and sale people use memes to influence us.
+Advertisers, politicians, and sales people use memes to influence us.
 We can be programmed like a computer, metaphorically.
 Our minds are programmed by using repetition.
 Commercials repeat the same idea over and over.
 We are also programmed by confusing us with conflicting information.
 I remember a vacuum salesman at my childhood home.
 He was talking so fast, explaining about the monthly payments.
 I just wanted him to leave and stop pressuring my father.
 Salespeople can talk so fast that you feel trapped.
-We may feel the only ways out of a painful sales pitch is by being rude or is to buy something.
+We may feel the only way out of a painful sales pitch is by being rude or is to buy something.
 Another method of creating a meme is by attaching the idea to food, sex, or danger of some kind.
 The most powerful memes are linked to sex, food, and danger, such as a way to protect your children.

 Too often, sex sells Budweiser or Nacho Cheese Doritos.
 We are being manipulated by smartphones, television, malls, and cruise ships.
 The price may be right, but what is the cost.
 I sit for a timeshare presentation to receive my blanket and my bottle of tequila.
 I am on vacation for a limited time, but I am spending my time listening to a salesperson talk as fast as he can to manipulate me into buying a timeshare.
 I feel trapped.
 People often take the bait and buy the timeshare.
 Often, this is a poor financial decision.